 In this article, I will try to conclude the easiest possible ways to optimise page speed and to improve your website’s Google ranking.
-Also, it is not only a research article but it explains each practical steps towards reducing page loading time which I learnt from my personal experience.
+Also, it is not only a research article but it explains each practical steps towards reducing page loading time which I learnt from my personal experience, optimising our web design agency website.

 Tips in this article have successfully achieved Google PageSpeed Score from 32 to 85 for our website.